-The Alarm regularly checks the CO sensor and/or thermistor heat sensor for correct operation.
+The Alarm regularly checks the optical smoke sensor, thermistor heat sensor and CO sensor for correct operation.
 If the Alarm has found a fault with the sensor, it will give 2 short chirps with 2 yellow LED flashes every 48 seconds.
 In this case, the Alarm must be returned for repair or replacement - see GETTING YOUR ALARM SERVICED section.